Year of the Novel

 The difference between story and plot, and how you can make one into the other.

-In this session we’ll discuss what makes a character complex and compelling and what you can do to make you character as alive on the page as they are in your head.
+In this session we’ll discuss what makes a character complex and compelling and what you can do to make your characters as alive on the page as they are in your head.

 6. Showing and telling